 Holy Island Support Group

-Our aim is to help support each other, to help in practical ways, and to provide comfort and avenues for advice in these trying times.
-The group is open to all who would like to help.
+Our aim is to support each other, to help in practical ways, and to provide comfort and advice in these trying times.

 Chair of the Holy Island Support Group